ajaysimha/Telemetry/README.md

 10.19.109.225
 10.19.109.229
 ```
 Note: Two servers 10.19.109.225 and 10.19.109.229 are listed under server side components - collectd_exporters, prometheus, alert_managers, grafana.
 This assumes full HA deployment.
 If you are trying this with only one servers (in the lab) you should have only one entry under each server component.

+Then run the playbooks in the playbooks folder to deploy individual components or all
+at the same time.
+Each components can be deployed on their own.
+There are playbooks to
+deploy as well as remove as this will help in testing.
+All ansible-playbook commands
+should be run from the ansbile-install-telmetry directory.

 Following shows deploying just grafana
 ```